openvinotoolkit/model_server/docs/windows_developer_guide.md

 npm cache clean --force
 ```

-If you want to compile without proxy, npm proxy needs to be reseted:
+If you want to compile without proxy, npm proxy needs to be reset:
 ```
 set http_proxy=
 set https_proxy=